Economics 501 Seminar and Research Papers

 The Economics 501 seminar is aimed primarily at third year students.
 Second year students should plan to attend some seminars in the Spring Quarter to gain some idea of the level of papers and presentation.
 Any second year student who has made good progress on their first paper can elect to present the paper in the spring quarter of their second year if they wish.

 The seminar normally meets twice or three times a week in the Fall and Spring Quarters.
-Usually the seminar will be held in the Department's lecture room (Jacobs Center 3245).
-The days and times will be listed in the University class schedule.
-The seminar will be organized by one or two faculty members each year, who will attend each seminar.
+The days and times are listed in the course schedule.
+The seminar is organized by one or two faculty members each year, who attend each seminar.